wells-wood-research/drMD/README.md

 <a id="outputdir"></a>
 ### :anatomical_heart:  outputDir
-*(DirectoryPath)*  This is the absoloute path towards a directory that you want your drMD outputs to be written to.
+*(DirectoryPath)*  This is the absolute path towards a directory that you want your drMD outputs to be written to.

   > :medical_symbol:
   > The outputDir will be created if it does not already exist at the point of running drMD

   > :medical_symbol:
-  > Within outputDir, a directory will be created for each PDB file contained in inputDir, in this document, these subdirectories will be refered to
+  > Within outputDir, a directory will be created for each PDB file contained in inputDir, in this document, these subdirectories will be referred to
   > as **runDirs**

 Example pathInfo: